New to Telerik UI for BlazorStart a free 30-day trial

 1. Set the ScrollMode parameter to GridScrollMode.Virtual (the default value is Scrollable).

-2. Set the Height parameter.
+2. Set the Height parameter to a string CSS value.

 4. Set the PageSize parameter.